BlueM/Tree/README.md

 $tree = new BlueM\Tree($data);

 // When using a data source that uses different keys for "id" and "parent",
-// or if the root node ID is not 0 (in this example: -1), use the options
+// or if the root node ID is not 0 (in this example: -1), use Tree’s argument 2.
-// array you can pass to the constructor:
 $data = [
     ['nodeId' => 1, 'parentId' => -1, 'title' => 'Node 1'],
     ['nodeId' => 2, 'parentId' => 1, 'title' => 'Node 1.1'],